discourse/discourse/docs/INSTALL-cloud.md

     wget -qO- https://get.docker.com/ | sh

 This command installs the latest versions of Docker and Git on your server.
-Alternately, you can manually install the respective [Docker package for your OS](https://docs.docker.com/installation/).
+Alternately, you can manually install Git and the [Docker package for your OS](https://docs.docker.com/installation/).

 # Install Discourse